awesto/django-shop/docs/reference/filters.rst

 very important feature.
 Customers must be able to narrow down a huge list of available products to a small set of desired products using a combination of prepared filter attributes.

-In **django-SHOP**, we model each product according to it's own properties, the color for instance.
+In **django-SHOP**, we model each product according to its own properties, the color for instance.
 The customer then might filter the listed products, selecting one or more of the given properties, the color "blue" for instance.